 For this reason it is important to read and accept our terms and conditions before commissioning any fabric printing.
 All work is accepted by ArtLab at it’s own discretion.
 We reserve the right to refuse service without explanation.

 Our system is highly calibrated but there are still colour variations to be expected with the digital textile printing process.
 Colour variation from monitor to the printed fabric and/or made-up product is inevitable.
-As it is a reactive DYING process there are many variables involved.
+Particularly with our REACTIVE DYING process there are many variables involved.
 Fabrics vary from batch to batch in cellulose content (or protein content with silks) and even changes in weather can affect batch colours and colour matching.
 If specific colours are required it is the responsibility of the Client to supply relevant colour proofs – Pantone reference numbers or colour swatches for matching.
 Colour charts can be printed at a nominal charge.
 These again may differ from batch to batch and there is still no warranty that we can match any spot colours exactly.
 Light/Neutral tones present the biggest challenge.
 For the technical minded please click here to download an interesting white paper on colour matching with digital textiles.

 The ArtLab’s reactive digital printing process requires that fabric is coated with a mix of chemicals before printing and steaming.
 We stock a wide range of fabrics pre-coated for the process and recommend you select from our tried and tested offering.